-The week will begin with a Day of SolidariTee on Monday 1st February: a day where we encourage everyone involved with our cause across the world (all 30,000+ people!) to wear their SolidariTees on the same day.
-This will not only raise awareness of the injustices faced by refugees and asylum seekers, but also prove that we, as a movement, truly do stand in solidarity with refugees worldwide.
+The week will begin with our Day of SolidariTee 2021- a day where we encourage everyone who owns a tee across the world (all 30,000+ people!) to wear their SolidariTees on the same day.
+By doing this, we not only raise awareness of the injustices faced by refugees and asylum seekers, but also prove that we, as a movement, truly do stand in solidarity with refugees worldwide.
 As the saying goes, an ocean is nothing but a collection of droplets, and that's something we really stand by.
 One individual t-shirt may not be able to change the world but together we can, and will, make meaningful change for all those affected by forced displacement.

 SolidariTee Conference - 6th and 7th February 2021